 Florida’s statute of limitations gives you only two years to file a wrongful death lawsuit.
 If you wait too long, you may lose your legal right to seek compensation.

-You can begin by requesting a free consultation with a member of our legal team.
-We need to learn more about your situation and establish whether you have a basis to bring a lawsuit.
+You can begin by asking for a free consultation with a member of our legal team.
+We would need to know more about your situation and find out if you have a basis to bring a lawsuit.

 - Medical malpractice;